iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 **Procedure**

-1. Access the master node.
+1. Access a master node.

-2. Replace `10.234.1.0/24` with the actual CIDR and run the command to install IOMesh.
+2. Run the following command to install IOMesh.
+Make sure to replace `10.234.1.0/24` with your actual CIDR.

     After executing the following command, wait for a few minutes.
 Note that `Helm3` is included in the commands below.
 It will be installed automatically if it is not found.

     ```shell
     # The IP address of each worker node running IOMesh must be within the same IOMESH_DATA_CIDR segment.
     export IOMESH_DATA_CIDR=10.234.1.0/24; curl -sSL https://iomesh.run/install_iomesh.sh | sh -
     ```

-3. Verify that all pods are in `Running` state.
+1. Verify that all pods are in `Running` state.
 If so, then IOMesh has been successfully installed.

     ```shell
     watch kubectl get --namespace iomesh-system pods